armbrustlab/marferret/README.md

 * `/taxid_grouped` -- directory with amino acid sequences grouped by taxid
 * `/clustered` -- directory with amino acid sequences clustered within taxid

+The three .gz files listed above can also be downloaded directly from the [Zenodo repository](https://zenodo.org/record/7055912)

 ### 5) Annotating MarFERReT database sequences

 Information on the functions of the proteins included in MarFERReT can be added in by annotating the sequences with one of the many bioinformatic tools available for functional inference.
 In this repository we have included a script for annotating the database with [Pfam](https://interpro-documentation.readthedocs.io/en/latest/databases.html#pfam) (now included as a part of the InterPro consortium).